ryardley/console-timer/README.md

 ## Use objects as references

-You can use objects as timer keys.
-(Must be mutable)
+You can use (mutable) objects as timer keys.

 ```javascript
 myobj.time(MyComponent);